dram/trealla/docs/FEATURES.md

 	post(+S,+Path,+Options)
 	put(+S,+Path,+Options)

 The above HTTP method calls are available as arity 2 or 3.
-If the latter then *Options* is an list of possible modifiers:
+If the latter then *Options* is a list of possible request modifiers:

 	version(+Float)              - HTTP version 1.0 or 1.1 (the default)
 	method(+Atom)                - HTTP method (send arbitrary HTTP)